shreshta-smg/website/README.md

 ## Project Structure

 - **skym-web/**: The frontend application, powered by [Next.js](https://nextjs.org), offers a performant, SEO-friendly website with modern tooling and best practices.
-- **skym-cms/**: The backend, built with [Strapi](https://strapi.io), serves as a flexible content management system to manage dynamic content and APIs for the frontend.

 ---